nicostombros/SoldPriceApp/README.md

 programming language: Python was used mainly for fast development.
 This allowed more time to focus on building a user-friendly front-end, since this interface is the one that users would be interacting with.

+THE FINAL PRODUCT

+You can have a little play around with the final app which is deployed on Python anywhere at the URL "http://nicostombros.pythonanywhere.com/"